 Toulon cruise terminal

-- La Seyne-sur-Mer cruise port is located to the south-west (across the bay).
-It is regarded the French Mediterranean's most sheltered harbor port, being well protected in the winter from the Mistral wind.
-Mistral is strong and cold northwestern wind blowing into the Gulf of Lion from southern France.
-Sustained winds (most common during winter and spring) often exceed speeds of 66 kph (41 mph), with the strongest winds (between the two seasons) reaching speeds of 456 kph (283 mph).
+La Seyne-sur-Mer is regarded French Mediterranean's most sheltered harbor port, being well protected in the winter from the Mistral wind.
+Mistral is a strong and cold northwestern wind blowing into the Gulf of Lion from southern France.
+Sustained winds (most common during winter and spring) often exceed speeds of 66 kph (41 mph), with the strongest winds (between seasons) reaching speeds of 456 kph (283 mph).

 Outside the terminal there are 3 car parks with total capacity up to 75 tourist (shuttle) buses.
 At the terminal there is also a board showing taxi ranks and another one listing taxi prices to nearby destinations (flat fares are offered exclusively for cruise ship passengers).

 At the La Seyne port dock large-sized cruise ships.
 The port's terminal buildings were extensively refurbished in 2016.
 The port now features an enlarged car parking and bus parking areas, free wi-fi service, craft market.
 A large leisure complex is planned to be build in the terminal's area.
-The options to go from La Seyne-sur-Mer to Toulon include:

-- - private boat shuttles leave from the cruise ship terminal (about 15-min ride)
+- Private boat shuttles leave from the cruise ship terminal (about 15-min ride).

-- public water buses (line 8M) leave from a bus stop located at ~5 min walking distance from the cruise ship terminal.
+- Public water buses (line 8M) leave from a bus stop located at ~5 min walking distance from the cruise ship terminal.